Soyandroid/serial-slider/README.md

 The main device creates a serial port.
 Please use device manager to assign this port to `COM1` as CHUNITHM expects the main device on that port number.
-You will also need to disable the segatools slider hook by setting `enabled` to 0 under the `[slider]` section in segatools.ini.
+You will also need to disable the segatools slider hook by setting `enable` to 0 under the `[slider]` section in segatools.ini.

 The side device sends keystrokes.
 By default the 6 IR rays, when broken, sends